kasbench/globeco-trade-service/cursor-log.md

 Action: Updated the log to record the request.
 Next, I will create a Flyway migration file (V4__destination_init_data.sql) in src/main/resources/db/migration/ with INSERT statements for the initial destination data as specified in requirements.md.

 ---

+Request: Security data comes from the security service.
+The security service API is implemented in documentation/security-service-openapi.yaml.
+Please generate the entity, service interface, and service implementation to call the security service to GET securities and security types.
+Do not implement POST, PUT, or DELETE.
+Please implement caching for the security data to avoid excessive calls to the security service following the requirements in requirements.md.
+Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
+Do not delete or replace anything in cursor-log.md

+Action: Updated the log to record the request.
+Next, I will:
+1. Generate entity classes for Security and SecurityType based on the OpenAPI spec.
+2. Create a service interface for fetching securities and security types.
+3. Implement the service using a REST client to call the security service's GET endpoints.
+4. Implement caching for these calls using Spring's caching abstraction, with a 5 minute EOL as specified in requirements.md.

+---